 We love fall and we love sensory bins!
 This fall sensory bin is easy to put together using items you may already have around your home and yard.

-I love creating an Autumn sensory bin for my daycare hooligans at this time of year. .
+I love all of the interesting and colourful fall crafts and activities we get into at this time of year!
 There are so many wonderful colours and textures for little hands to explore in fall.
 Red, ripe apples, golden sunflowers, amber gems, orange pumpkins,nuts, pinecones, gourds… You can probably find a lot of these items in your yard and around your home, and the thrift shops and dollar stores are teeming with interesting autumn goodies in September and October.

 I assembled this Fall Sensory Bin yesterday, and I surprised the Hooligans with it this morning.
 The hooligans LOVE a good sensory bin, and we generally always have one set up to go with the season of the holiday.